 - When milk is between 35-40˚C stir your 2 tbs of yoghurt into the milk.

 - Pour the milk mixture into the jar you are using.

 - Place the sealed jar into the esky of warm water.
 You want to keep the milk at around 45˚C. This is the ideal temperature for the good bacteria in the milk to flourish.

 - Leave in a warm spot for 12-18 hours.
 Check the temperature of the water several times during this time and add more warm water if necessary.
 Leave in a warm place and even wrap blankets around it to keep it extra warm.
 The longer you leave it the more tart the flavour.
 I often leave mine for 24 hours.

-- Check to make sure the yogurt is coagulated.
+- Check to make sure the yoghurt is coagulated.
 It should be quite firm but still a bit loose.
-It will become more firm in the fridge.
+It will become firmer in the fridge.

 - Place in the fridge to set.